 - Routing over the topology

 Typically, data centers have been built with hierarchical topologies: racks of hosts link to a top-of-rack switch, which connects to aggregation switches, which relate to a core switch.
 If the majority of traffic flows in and out of the data center, such topologies make sense.
 In the case of Intra datacenter topology traffic, the bandwidth is distributed unevenly.
-Recently FatTree and VL2 topologies are used, which uses multiple core switches to provide full bandwidth between all the pairs of host networks.
+Recently FatTree and VL2 topologies are used, using multiple core switches to provide full bandwidth between all the pairs of host networks.
 In the case of FatTree, many links are used with low speed, while in VL2, high-speed links are used.

 In large data centers, there are multiple paths for each pair of a host.
 Therefore, selecting a path with a lesser load for transferring data between multiple congested paths is pretty challenging.
 To deal with this situation, different routing techniques are used for better path selection in DCN.
 For example, Equal Cost Multiple Path (ECMP) is one of the algorithms used for routing in DCN.
 This algorithm chooses a path randomly for load balancing.
 The limitation of ECMP is that it doesn’t provide good results when there is a rise in traffic either with time or on-demand.